CodeYourFuture/CYF-Workshops/reporting-bugs/readme.md

 1. Set a [timer for 10 minutes](https://www.google.com/search?q=timer+for+10+minutes).
 2. Popcorn around the room and each person give a reason the previous question was bad until the timer goes off.
 For example:

-> What site are you on?
+"What site are you on?
 What are you trying to do?
 How can I read your post and re-create the circumstances.
 Be specific!
-Share what you see.
+Share what you see."

  <!--{{</note>}}-->